marispace-x/selfdescriptions/README.md

 # Examples: Self-Descriptions in Marispace-X <a name="examples"></a>
-Example files for different applications are given in the repository, which are the JSON-LD self-descriptions filled from the SHACL template files.
+Example [self-description files](https://github.com/marispace-x/selfdescriptions/tree/main/selfdescriptions/examples) for different applications are given in the repository, which are the JSON-LD self-descriptions filled from the SHACL template files.
 An overview of different examples is given below.

 ## Example GeoData Resource/Sensor <a name="examples-geodataresource"></a>
 Examples for GeoDataResources are illustrated in Figure 3.
 The data example is taken from the publicly available data repository "Data Hub Preliminary Investigation of Sites" from the BSH for the site N-3.7 (https://pinta.bsh.de/N-3.7?lang=en&tab=daten).
 For each data resource the geoDataResource self-descriptions needs to be filled (Figure 3, dark blue).
 The self-description should be able to inherit several different other geoDataResource and sensor self-descriptions to allow to replicate commonly used folder structures for geospatial projects.
 Hence, the example in Figure 3 consists of a major project data set "BSH data set" and several specific sensor data sets "Multibeam Echosounder Data Raw", "Multibeam Echosounder Data Processed", "Multibeam Echosounder Data Product", "Side Scan Sonar Data Raw".
 For the "*Raw" data sets which contain the original sensor data, the detailed sensor self-descriptions can be added.
 This level of detail allows to fullfil the FAIR principles as mentioned in the section "Schema: Self-Descriptions in Marispace-X" section and hence improve the usage of such data as more information is available.